St Peter’s Early Learning Philosophy

-St Peter’s Early Learning Centre is a Catholic Early Learning Environment, a partnership of education between Loreto Mandeville Hall Toorak, St Kevin’s College and the Parish of St Peter’s Toorak.
+St Peter’s Early Learning Centre is a Catholic Early Learning Environment, a partnership of education between St Kevin’s College Toorak and the Parish of St Peter’s Toorak.
 We strive to provide a sense of belonging, respecting the children as competent and capable learners, seeing each child as a balanced child with a strong sense of identity.

 The early years of learning are a significant time in a child’s development.
 It is this child centred learning that fosters independence and choice within safe limits, allowing the child to become an active explorer of their world.

 We are influenced by the Reggio Emilia Educational Project and planned with Howard Gardner’s concepts of Multiple Intelligences in mind.
 We believe that this reflects our local as well as our wider Australian and global contexts, ensuring the children are aware of the first Australians, on who’s land we play.

 Children have the opportunity and time to discover and explore, to question and predict, to wonder, to imagine and to dream.
 We welcome the Early Years Learning Framework (EYLF) and the Victorian Early Years Learning and Development Framework (VEYLDF) which inspire our conversations, by providing a common language about learning.
 These influences provide a lens when viewing our curriculum, ensuring its relevance to our early childhood setting and to our local community.